jasminestudios/jasminestudios.github.io/vimlike/test.md

 * Refer **diagnosis** of the claim and medical evidences.
 * Do NOT refer **claim cause**
 * **_(Rule)_** **Injury** of the claim should be bodily injury sustained in an accident and not due to illness and disease
-* **_(Rule)_** Food poisoning, gastronenteritis, bitten by insect causing allergic reaction, dengue fever, or any other stated in customer's policy are accepted as an injury and pass the validation
+* **_(Rule)_** Food poisoning, gastronenteritis, bitten by insect causing allergic reaction, dengue fever, or any other stated in customer's policy are accepted as an injury and it PASSES the validation

 #### Step 3.
 Eligibility check
 * Refer **diagnosis** of the claim